 How to train the fundamental stances

-To know how to position your body is (relatively) simple but it does not mean to be able to use them correctly.
-The theoretical knowledge is only the first step, the second is training: let’s see how.
+To know how to position your body is (relatively) simple but it does not mean to be able to implement them correctly.
+Theoretical knowledge is only the first step, the second (and most important) is training.

 - For a beginner, the first goal is to arrive to maintain each stance for 1 minute

 - It is not simple as it may appear, initially, it is likely that you experience pain / discomfort (it is quite normal)

 - You must remain completely motionless (if you can practice in front of a mirror it is perfect)

-- Try to understand the meaning of each stance, you have to seek for absolute balance, effectivity, symmetry and stability
+- Try to understand the meaning of each stance, you have to seek absolute balance, effectivity, symmetry and stability

 - Each position should be maintained within a combat (this means that you must be solid as rocks and not fall to the first wind chill; you have to aim to be at the same time relaxed and immoveable)

 - Lower is better (read Kung Fu rooting: the pyramid concept) but don’t ask yourself too much right away or you will risk damaging your body (take care especially of your knees)

 - You must build the right standing stamina step by step, increasing the time and lowering the height

 - Once acquired a certain ability, the stances should become “comfortable”, solid and ready to express explosive power (to reach this goal faster you can gradually implement weights, read for example The weighted vest)